What Is The Best Wheelchair For Travel? Lightweight Foldable Wheelchairs Ready To Go!

 The seat and armrests are comfortable enough for long days on the road.
 But, the speed is slower than some other portable power chairs at 3.7 mph (walking speed is 3 mph fyi) and the range is a bit smaller too – 8.7 miles between charges.

-If you will be using inside your home also, it should fit through most doorways fine.
+If you will be using it inside your home, it should fit through most doorways fine.
 The total overall width is only 22.5 inches.
 Not bad for a lightweight portable power chair!

 Check out this video to learn more about the Pride Go Chair.